jai-yadav/microsoftPlannerEstimationPlugin/README.md

-# estimationsChromePlugin
-Estimations extension for Microsoft Planner
+# Microsoft Planner Estimation Plugin

 This extension sums up numbers given in the title of Microsoft Planner cards This is a plugin for Microsoft Planner which allows you to organize tasks as cards in multiple columns.